ROS-Force/NavCAM-Contest/installation/README.md

 As of this moment (04/2021) Caffe framework only suport cuDNN <= v7.6.5.
 So it is **NOT** advised to install the latest cuDNN version.

-In order to download cuDNN, ensure you are registered for the [NVIDIA Devveloper Program](https://developer.nvidia.com/developer-program).
+In order to download cuDNN, ensure you are registered for the [NVIDIA Developer Program](https://developer.nvidia.com/developer-program).
 Then go to [NVIDIA cuDNN home page](https://developer.nvidia.com/cudnn) and click to download.

 We advise to install the Debian packages, therefore download the 3 \*.deb files for your Ubuntu version (ensure the cuDNN version is <= 7.6.5).